abehidek/hidek.xyz/README.md

 - fully dark mode
 - same font for everything
 - content > features
+- each publication is an article, which are defined in the /content folder

 ## Ideas
 - do some security stuff (paraxia.io) to not explore app